ErdunE/NortheasternMiami/CS5010ProgrammingDesignParadigm/Assignment 2 Solving the Brewery Problem/Brewery Control System/README.md

 14. **Duplicate Recipe Names Allowed**
   - Allowing multiple recipes with the same name can lead to confusion, so enforcing unique names or adding version control will help prevent errors.
-Below is a detailed list of known issues and areas for potential improvement: